Master Mold: Weapon X: Days of Future Now

-In the alternate reality of Weapon X: Days of Future Now, one of Madison Jeffries's Boxbots, dubbed "Bot", becomes the new Master Mold and traps Jeffries within its body to harness his powers.
+In the alternate reality of Weapon X: Days of Future Now, one of Madison Jeffries's Boxbots, dubbed "Bot", becomes Master Mold and traps Jeffries to harness his powers.

 What If?

 In What If?
-Age of Ultron series set in an alternative future, Wolverine, the Hulk, Peter Parker and a Ghost Rider travel to the Savage Land to confront Ezekiel Stane using Master Mold to reproduce Iron Man armors.
-Stane uses an unnamed girl, described as an orphan, the sole remaining Trask descendant, and referred to only as 'Ms. Trask', to operate Master Mold that had apparently been left behind in the Savage Land.
-Seeking to unleash a wave of the armors upon the world, Stane is stopped and Master Mold destroyed.
+Age of Ultron, Zeke Stane uses Master Mold to mass-produce versions of Iron Man's armor.

 X-Factor Forever

 In X-Factor Forever Master Mold, Master Mold is bonded to Cameron Hodge by Apocalypse to form Master Meld.